Board of Directors

 FYI: CASC also proposed a celebration of Canadian comedy legends in the hotel main lobby space during the Montreal Fest.
 Just for Laughs responded positively, but there was not enough time or resources for CASC to make it happen at the 2019 event.

-In October 2019, CASC launched #PayComedians in a social media campaign to bring attention to labour and employment issues for Canadian comedians. https://canadianstandup.ca/paycomedians/
+In October 2019, CASC launched #PayComedians in a social media campaign to bring attention to labour and employment issues for Canadian comedians. http://canadianstandup.ca/paycomedians/

 In October 2019 CASC and The Foundation for Canadian Comedy (CANCOM)* submitted an application to Ontario Creates’ Business Intelligence Program to fund a study: Profile and Value Chain Analysis of Ontario’s Comedy Content Creators.
 If approved, the consulting firm Nordicity will work with CASC and CANCOM to deliver this first-ever analysis of the importance of Ontario comedians in the screen sector; the challenges faced by Canadian comedians; and how to keep Ontarians living and working in the comedy industry in Canada.
 The lens is on Ontario, but this project will provide valuable insights for the comedy industry across the country.
 The first two industry stakeholders to provide support to CASC and CANCOM for the study were ACTRA Toronto and Just for Laughs.
 Since then, Project 10, BUCK Productions and Frantic Films have also come on board with support.